 So is it right to support a candidate that supports Nazis?

-Hopefully, this is the last time I ever have to do it again.
+Hopefully this is the last time I ever have to do it again.

-Um, but how not only does he have the videos up there calling where it's all Trump's Hitler, blah, blah, blah.
+But not only does he have the videos up there calling where it's all Trump's Hitler, blah, blah, blah.

-But then the idea that Trump that Charlie wanted to be a martyr, that's what he said.
+But then the idea that Trump, that Charlie wanted to be a martyr, that's what he said.

-It's easy martyrdom, and then Charlie can be the victim.
+And then Charlie could be the victim.

 Well, martyrdom is when you're killed for your political beliefs.